Siebel CRM Licensing

 • Configuration files showing enabled components or logs indicating which modules have been accessed.

 • LMS Scripts: Oracle might use a one-size-fits-all LMS script package that includes database options, etc. While Siebel is an application, not a database, the concept is similar: the scripts gather usage data.
-These scripts can reveal even historical usage (e.g., a user created and later deleted might still appear in some audit trail).
-So, cleaning up just before an audit might not erase all traces.
+These scripts can reveal even historical usage (e.g., a user-created and later deleted item might still appear in some audit trail).
+Therefore, cleaning up just before an audit may not completely erase all traces.
 It’s better to be consistently clean.

-• Audit Timeline: Generally, there’s a kickoff, data gathering (you usually have 2-3 weeks to run scripts and return data), then analysis by Oracle, and then they present findings.
+• Audit Timeline: Generally, there’s a kickoff, followed by data gathering (which typically takes 2-3 weeks to run scripts and return data).
+Then, Oracle conducts the analysis, and finally, they present the findings.
 The timeline could stretch over months with Siebel because it’s often part of a larger audit.
-Oracle may ask clarification questions in between (e.g., “We see 50 users with a ‘Marketing’ responsibility, do you have licenses for Siebel Marketing?” – if not, that’s a finding).
-Be truthful and precise; if you realize a mistake (like you find those 50 users shouldn’t have that role), you can remediate by removing access during the audit.
+Oracle may ask clarification questions in between (e.g., “We see 50 users with a ‘Marketing’ responsibility.
+Do you have licenses for Siebel Marketing?” – if not, that’s a finding).
+Be truthful and precise; if you realize a mistake (such as finding that 50 users shouldn’t have that role), you can remediate by removing access during the audit.
 However, Oracle may still count it as usage during the audit period.

 • Compliance Report and Resolution: The result of an audit is a report listing any shortfalls.
 For each compliance gap, Oracle will cite the contract clause and number of licenses owed.
 They will often propose that you purchase those licenses (at the list price, possibly with a discount if negotiated) plus back support.
 They might alternatively charge a fee for unlicensed use (though typically they push license sales).
 Negotiation at this stage can sometimes reduce penalties, but companies usually have more leverage before the audit (in preventing issues) than after.
 Therefore, all the best practices above serve to avoid a painful report.

-• LMS Behavior: Oracle LMS (now often called Oracle GLAS – Global License Advisory Services) publicly states that they are there to help customers remain compliant.
-But it’s well known that audits are also revenue-generating.
+• LMS Behavior: Oracle LMS (now often referred to as Oracle GLAS – Global License Advisory Services) publicly states that it is there to help customers remain compliant.
+However, it’s well known that audits are also a revenue-generating activity.
 About 20-30% of Oracle audits result in findings that translate to sales opportunities for Oracle’s field sales.
 As such, treat an audit seriously; engage your procurement and legal teams.
 Every communication should be carefully managed (it’s often advisable to have all audit correspondence in writing).
 Also, suppose Oracle uses a third-party auditor (under the Oracle PartnerNetwork Authorized LMS program).
 In that case, the auditor is incentivized to find non-compliance (they often get a cut of resulting sales).
 Always review any claimed findings in detail – sometimes scripts can be wrong or misinterpreted.
-For instance, if Oracle’s script counts 300 users but you know 50 are test duplicates, you can argue those shouldn’t count if they’re the same named person, etc. Having thorough internal records and following best practices makes defending your position much easier.
+For instance, if Oracle’s script counts 300 users but you know 50 are test duplicates, you can argue those shouldn’t count if they’re the same named person, etc. Maintaining thorough internal records and adhering to best practices makes defending your position significantly easier.

 Best Practices for Managing Siebel in Large Enterprises